-Clergy Support Trust was established in 1655 by merchants and Liverymen in the City of London who came together to support destitute clergy who had lost their parochial livings under Oliver Cromwell's Protectorate.
+Clergy Support Trust was established in 1655 by merchants and Liverymen in the City of London who came together to support 'destitute clergy who had lost their parochial livings' under Oliver Cromwell's Protectorate.
 Some were 'sons of the clergy', explaining the charity's old name.

 Many Livery members support the charity today by becoming Stewards of the Festival or Governors of the charity.
-The Lord Mayor of the City of London shows his or her support through an ex officio role as Honorary President of the charity.
+The Lord Mayor of the City of London shows their support through an ex officio role as Honorary President of the charity.

-Listed alphabetically, updated 16 April 2020:
+Listed alphabetically, updated August 2023: